The recovery of Energy from Waste has a major part to play within the waste hierarchy

 The IBA can also be recovered and used to make a recycled aggregate which is used as a substitute for naturally extracted aggregate in road building and highways maintenance.
 Every year over 80,000 tonnes of IBA recovered from Lakeside is recycled, further reducing the environmental impact of the facility.

-Thanks to our pioneering arrangements with Carbon8 Aggregates and other recycling partners, it is thought that Lakeside Energy from Waste became the first facility of its kind in the UK to meet the 100% diversion from landfill target.
+Thanks to our pioneering arrangements with O.C.O Technology Ltd and other recycling partners, it is thought that Lakeside Energy from Waste became the first facility of its kind in the UK to meet the 100% diversion from landfill target.

 The treatment of waste via Energy from Waste facilities complements Grundon’s existing network of Materials Recovery Facilities (MRFs).
 This enables us to recover and recycle recyclable materials at our MRFs, whilst offering the most cost effective and Best Practical Environmental Option (BPEO) for the minimisation and treatment of general waste – also known as residual or non-recyclable waste.